zqg999/yzhq97.github.io/index.md

 ---

 <p>
 I am currently a full-time researcher at SenseTime working with Prof. <a href="http://daibo.info">Bo Dai</a> and Dr. <a href="http://wywu.github.io">Wayne Wu</a>.
-I obtained my Masters degree in Computer Vision at the Robotics Institute, Carnegie Mellon University, working with <a href="https://laszlojeni.com">Dr. Laszlo Jeni</a>.
-Prior to that, I was a research assistant at ICMLL, Beihang University, supervised by Prof. <a href="http://dsd.future-lab.cn/members/qin.html">Zengchang Qin</a>.
+I obtained my Master's degree in Computer Vision at the Robotics Institute, Carnegie Mellon University, working with <a href="https://laszlojeni.com">Dr. Laszlo Jeni</a>.
+Prior to that, I obtained my Bachelor's degree in Software Engineering at Beihang University.
+I worked with Prof. <a href="http://dsd.future-lab.cn/members/qin.html">Zengchang Qin</a> and <a href="https://www.researchgate.net/profile/Yang-Yang-219">Prof. Yang Yang.</a>

 <!-- ## Education